 Pupils are set practical tasks that encourage an investigative approach to a given theme.
 To support the creative work they produce in school, pupils are set homework tasks that encourage independent study.
 Underpinning all of the units of work is the use of sketchbooks and the study of artists, crafts people and designers.

 A piece of homework to extend classroom learning will be given each week.

-Content to be studied Method of assessment Autumn 1 Modern art Movements and Cultures.
-Aboriginal Art- Print Diagnostic drawing tests will link to the unit theme at the beginning and end of each unit of work.
-During this unit of work pupils will be introduced to a broad range of Art movements and styles and will be looking in depth a different cultures and embracing diversity.
-Pupils will have the opportunity to experiment and explore with a range of different media to enhance their understanding of how these artists/cultures produced their work.
-Aboriginal Art- Print Pupils will be awarded a grade of Developing, Secure or Excellent for each piece of class work and homework.
-Autumn 2 Modern art Movements and Cultures The Art of Asia- Sri Lanka Diagnostic drawing tests will link to the unit theme at the beginning and end of each unit of work.
-During this unit of work pupils will be introduced to a broad range of Art movements and styles and will be looking in depth a different cultures and embracing diversity.
+Content to be studied Method of assessment Autumn 1 Art and Architecture.
+A unit of work based on the architect Antoni Gaudi.
+This term, pupils will explore drawing, mark making, painting and mixed media and textile techniques in response to Gaudi's architecture.
+Diagnostic drawing tests will link to the unit theme at the beginning of each unit of work.
 Pupils will be awarded a grade of Developing, Secure or Excellent for each piece of class work and homework.
+Autumn 2 Art and Architecture.
+This unit of work continues, exploring the work of Antoni Gaudi.
+Pupils will produce a piece of textiles embellished with hand embroidery stitches.
+Pupils will be awarded a grade of Developing, Secure or Excellent for each piece of class work and homework.
+Spring 1 World Cultures and Art.
+During this term pupils will be introduced to a broad range of Art movements and styles and will be looking in depth at different cultures and embracing diversity.
 Pupils will have the opportunity to experiment and explore with a range of different media to enhance their understanding of how these artists/cultures produced their work.
-During this project pupils will explore relationships through family or friends to produce a clay tile.
-Spring 1 Modern Art movements Impressionism and Post-Impressionist Artists Pupils will be introduced to the work of the Impressionist Artists.
-They will be looking at the work of Matisse to gain an understanding of the many disciplines he worked with in.
-Pupils will be producing their own self portrait paper cuts based on the work of Matisse.
-Diagnostic drawing tests will link to the unit theme at the beginning and end of each unit of work.
+Diagnostic drawing tests will link to the unit theme at the beginning of each unit of work.
 Pupils will be awarded a grade of Developing, Secure or Excellent for each piece of class work and homework.

-Spring 2 Modern Art Movements Pupils will explore the work of the Op/Pop Artists gaining an insight into their use of pattern, colour and imagery.
-Pupils will produce a piece of textiles embellished with hand embroidery stitches.
-Diagnostic drawing tests will link to the unit theme at the beginning and end of each unit of work.
+Spring 2 Modern Art Movements.
+During this unit, pupils will be learning about Art through the ages.
+From Romanesque to Contemporary.
+Learning the key artists, styles and characteristics of each movement.
 Pupils will be awarded a grade of Developing, Secure or Excellent for each piece of class work and homework.

-Summer 1 The Built Environment Antoni Gaudi Pupils explore and respond to the environment and investigate and research the work of artists.
-A unit of work based on the architect Antoni Gaudi.
-This term, pupils will explore drawing, mark making and mixed media techniques in response to Gaudi's architecture.
-Diagnostic drawing tests will link to the unit theme at the beginning and end of each unit of work.
+Summer 1 Modern Art Movements.
+During this unit, pupils will be learning about Art through the ages.
+From Romanesque to Contemporary.
+Learning the key artists, styles and characteristics of each movement.
 Pupils will be awarded a grade of Developing, Secure or Excellent for each piece of class work and homework.
-Summer 2 The Built Environment This unit of work continues, exploring the work of Antoni Gaudi through a mixed media outcome Diagnostic drawing tests will link to the unit theme at the beginning and end of each unit of work.
+Summer 2 Modern Art Movements.
+During this unit, pupils will be learning about Art through the ages.
+From Romanesque to Contemporary.
+Learning the key artists, styles and characteristics of each movement.
 Pupils will be awarded a grade of Developing, Secure or Excellent for each piece of class work and homework.